woshisimox/Fight-the-Landlord/docs/multi-phase-bot-guide.md

 With these changes, any external AI (HTTP or LLM-based) can make landlord and double decisions by respecting `ctx.phase` and returning the corresponding JSON shape.

+## Coordination between seats

+The engine does not broadcast any implicit “team orders” between bots.
+Every seat receives the full public context (hands, table history, landlord seat, teammate/opponent indices, and per-rank tallies) and must decide on its own move.
+Built-in examples such as `AllySupport` simply read those fields and choose to yield when the teammate currently leads the trick, but this is a local heuristic rather than a hidden signalling channel.【F:lib/doudizhu/engine.ts†L1045-L1114】

+External services receive the same inputs through `ctx`/`require` and may implement their own cooperative logic (e.g. prioritising safe follow-ups when a teammate leads).
+There is no extra API for orchestrating joint plays beyond the shared state that each bot already receives.【F:lib/doudizhu/engine.ts†L1687-L1789】